DFE-Digital/teacher-success/app/views/content/prepare-for-training/how-to-prepare-for-teacher-training.md

 <%= govuk_button_link_to "Find out how to fund your training", "https://getintoteaching.education.gov.uk/funding-and-support" %>

 ## Talk to your training provider
 Your training provider may have already been in touch and started your induction.
-Do not worry if not – many providers will wait until September.
+Don't worry if not – many providers will wait until September.

 You might want to think about any questions you have about your training to ask during your induction.
 For example, key milestones and assessments throughout the year and what support might be available.